chirpy2605/voron/V0/Rapid_Burner/README.md

 ![](images/2510spacer.png)

 Slide the 4010 fans into the cowl from the rear into the provided slots.
 There is a slight rise near the ducts at the rear of the cowl that you will need to fit the fan over.
-Push them to the from of the cowl.
+Push them to the front of the cowl.
 You should not need to secure the 4010 fans further, however you can use M2x10mm self tapping screws if needed.
 Do *not* overtighten them as there is no support between the fan hole tabs and the cowl and that could snap them.

 ## Mounting: